-Who made the biggest and most important impact on you and the Class of 2016?
+Who made the biggest and most important impact on you and your Class?

 It’s very important that you consider ALL of your teachers – think back to first, second, and third year as well as your clinical experience when casting your vote.

 The recipient will receive an engraved plaque and a $1,000 check from Zoetis.
 Each college winner is then eligible to be nominated by the college for the national award.

 - Eligibility: Nominees must be full-time members of the faculty of the College of Veterinary Medicine and engaged primarily in teaching.

 - Previous recipients do not become eligible for consideration again until the fourth year after receiving the award.